cullenjett/quickbase_record/README.md

   end
 ```

-**IMPORTANT:** You must supply a key/value pair for :dbid and :id (QuickbaseRecord uses :id instead of :record_id to look more like standard ActiveRecord models)
+**IMPORTANT:** You must supply a key/value pair for :dbid and :id (QuickbaseRecord uses :id instead of :record_id to look more like standard ActiveRecord models).
+If your table does not use [Record ID] as it's primary key then you must supply a key/value pair for :record_id and assign :id to the primary key.

 ### What You Get
 Classes that include QuickbaseRecord::Model and define their fields will have a handful of class and instance methods for interacting with your QuickBase application similar to ActiveRecord.
 The goal is to be able to use QuickBase as a database and treat your models the same way you would with a traditional database.